jaredtritz/jsonsails-readthedocs/source/concepts/ufiles.rst

 * Script (Javascript)
 * JSLibs (JavaScript libraries)

-If UFile script exists then its return value is substituted as the UFile value such that the actual persisted values can derive a return value in the script.
+If the ufile script does not exist then the raw value of the ufile is returned when the ufile value is accessed.

+If UFile script does exist then module.exports must define load and save methods, and optionally it may also define serialize and deserialize methods.
+These methods will determine how the value is transformed when the ufile value is loaded and saved.

 UFile script may utilize JSLibs.